-28. If the ion pump does not start within 5 minutes, shut off the power at the ion pump power supply, and prepare to pump the dropping chamber with the turbo pump.
+26. If the ion pump does not start within 5 minutes, shut off the power at the ion pump power supply, and prepare to rough-pump the dropping chamber with the turbo pump.
 See appendix B for instructions.

-3.1.6.LEVELING THE DROPPING CHAMBER
+3.1.5.ROUGH LEVELING INTERFEROMETER

-Note: While leveling the superspring and dropping chamber tripods, note that turning the tripod feet clockwise lowers the dropping chamber tripod and raises the superspring tripod.
+Note: While leveling the interferometer and dropping chamber tripod, note that turning the tripod feet clockwise lowers the dropping chamber tripod and turning the interferometer feet clockwise raises the interferometer.

-- 29. Check the superspring levels and adjust, if necessary, by leveling the superspring tripod. - 30.
-When the superspring levels are centered, the dropping chamber tripod levels should be within two divisions of the center position.
-If the levels do not agree, this may indicate a problem.
-Consult the section on adjustment and maintenance for instructions. - 31.
-Remove the blue pads and brass tripod feet from the superspring case.
-Make sure the pads and tripod feet are clean. - 32.
+- 27. Adjust the interferometer base legs until the bubble levels mounted on the tripod base are centered.
+For this step, and following steps concerning leveling, be sure to center the cross level first, then the long level.
+The cross level is the one which is perpendicular to the laser head axis and the long level is parallel to the laser head axis.
+If the long level is adjusted first, it will change when the cross level is adjusted.
+When the cross level is adjusted first, it does not change when the long level is adjusted. - 28.
+Remove the blue pads and brass tripod feet from the Superspring case.
+Make sure the pads are clean. - 29.
 Place a tripod foot under each leg of the tripod.
-Raise each foot and slide a blue pad under the foot. - 33.
+Raise each foot and slide a blue pad under the foot. - 30.
 Center the cone in each foot under the nylon ball on the end of each tripod leg.
 Turn the leveling adjustment screws on the feet counterclockwise, raising them until they just contact the balls.
-It is important that there is no horizontal tension between the foot and the tripod leg because it will cause the dropping chamber to shift sideways when it is lifted.
-It is helpful to rotate, or wiggle, the foot slightly (while it is in contact with the nylon ball) to release any horizontal tension. - 34.
-After each foot is in contact with the tripod leg, rotate each tripod foot leveling screw one revolution (counterclockwise), using the mark on the top of the adjustment screw as a reference.
-Rotate each tripod foot leveling foot one additional revolution as described previously.
-The two total turns raise the tripod off of the interferometer so there is no contact between the two components.
-Each counterclockwise revolution of the leveling screw raises the tripod about 0.75 mm. - 35.
-Level the tripod tray by adjusting the tripod feet (not the superspring tripod legs).
-Be sure to adjust the cross level first, then the long level.
-The cross level is parallel to the telescope and the long level is perpendicular to the telescope.
-If the long level is adjusted first, it will change when the cross level
+It is important that there is no horizontal tension between the feet and the tripod leg because it will cause the dropping chamber to shift sideways when it is lifted.
+It is helpful to rotate the foot slightly (while it is in contact with the nylon ball) to release any horizontal tension.